kostya/redisoid/README.md

+# THIS PROJECT DEPRECATED, RECONNECTION LOGIC AND POOLING NOW IMPLEMENTED IN stefanwille/crystal-redis

 # redisoid

 Redis client for Crystal with auto-reconnection and pool (wrapper for stefanwille/crystal-redis, kostya/redis-reconnect, ysbaddaden/pool).
 Ready to use in production.